pps-missile-command/PPS-22-mis-com/README.md

 in the root directory of the project.<br>
 <br>
 It is also possible to run the game using the executable jar file in the release section of the repository.<br>
-In order to run the game with the jar, the user must have Java 17 installed on his machine, using the command `java -jar missile-command.jar` in the directory where the jar is located.
+In order to run the game with the jar, the user must have Java 17 installed on his machine, and use the command `java -jar missile_command.jar` in the directory where the jar is located.